Kalhara-JA/retail-os-v1/README.md

 - **Content Management**: Full-featured CMS with rich text editing
 - **SEO Optimized**: Built-in SEO features and sitemap generation
 - **Performance**: Optimized images and fast loading times
-- **File Uploads**: Support for large file uploads (up to 50MB)
+- **File Uploads**: Support for file uploads (4MB on Vercel, unlimited locally)

 ## File Upload Configuration

-This project is configured to handle large file uploads (up to 50MB) with the following optimizations:
+This project is configured to handle file uploads with the following considerations:

-### Vercel Configuration
+### Vercel Upload Limits
-- Increased serverless function timeout to 60 seconds
-- Increased memory allocation to 3008MB
-- Configured body size limits for API routes
+- **Maximum file size on Vercel**: 4MB (due to Vercel's payload size limits)
+- **Workaround for larger files**: Upload files locally and use them in your website
+- **Local development**: No file size restrictions when running locally

+> **Note**: If you need to upload files larger than 4MB, you can:
+> 1. Run the project locally (`pnpm dev`)
+> 2. Upload your large files through the local admin panel
+> 3. The files will be stored locally and can be used in your website
+> 4. When you deploy to Vercel, the files will be available

 ### Environment Variables
 Make sure to set the following environment variables for production: